ktmud/cacheable/README.md

 item._unpickle()
 return item
 ```

-Note that it would be impossible to unpickle the cache properly
-if a constructor's name is changed.
+Note that it would be impossible to unpickle a cache if the constructor's name was changed.

-When registered, the class will have a property of `._cacheKeys` and an instance would have a function
+When registered, the class will have a property `._cacheKeys` and an instance would have
-of `._clearCache()`.
+a method `._clearCache()`.

 ```javascript
 User.prototype.destroy = function(callback) {